 If you expect to create content using the digital signage software you select, you will find more powerful creation tools in native applications.
 A lot of the functionality you find in applications like Photoshop can be easily integrated into native applications.
 For a number of technical reasons, it is much more difficult to embed complex design tools in a browser.

 The downside of relying on a native digital signage application as a content creation platform is that it is proprietary and the pool of people familiar with the application is probably very small.
-Utilizing popular content creation applications like Photoshop, Flash and even PowerPoint provides you with more flexibility and a larger pool of experienced users.
+Utilizing popular content creation applications like Photoshop and PowerPoint provides you with more flexibility and a larger pool of experienced users.
 Virtually all of the native applications will allow you to import content from third party applications, but you should consider the expense of the propriety platform if you do not intend to use it for creation.

 Consider the total cost of ownership when evaluating the two interfaces.
 With most traditional software licenses, users pay a licensing fee for each machine running the application.
 A majority of the web-based solutions do not charge for the number of users accessing the application, but charge a one-time fee for the application itself.
 The SaaS or ASP models are completely different and may require unique users to pay a fee to access the application.
 If you intend to have only one or two people creating or managing content, then consider a native application.
 If you expect a larger number of people to contribute to the content creation process, you should evaluate web-based solutions.